twincharged/Walkthrough/README.md

 ## Stylus

-Stylus shares a lot of the same principles as Jade, such as indentation.
+Stylus shares a lot of the same principles as Jade, such as whitespace significance.
 Aka:
 ```sass
 body
   font: 12px Helvetica, Arial, sans-serif